METAL AIR WATER SYRINGE TIP

 Some dentists, orthodontists, and hygienists believe they are saving money by re-processing tips.
 This may seem true at first, but when you take a closer look it is not a simple case of buy them once and you’ll decrease your overhead.

-When confronted, a hygienist will admit that tips are replaced much more frequently than you might think.
-Metal air water syringe tips disappear into the trash, sink, drain, and ultimately every one of them will need to be replaced due to clogging.
-A clogged tip means bad dentistry and outcomes that will be impacted negatively, along with the obvious sanitary aspects.
-The cost to replace metal air water tips can range from $5 to well over $500 depending upon the air water syringe type.
-The overriding factor is that the safety of the patient is far more important than possibly saving some pennies.
+When confronted, a hygienist will admit that they replace tips much more frequently than you might think.
+Furthermore, metal tips end up in the trash, sink, drain, and ultimately, all of them will require replacement due to clogging.
+Consequently, a clogged tip affects dentistry negatively, leading to poor outcomes, as well as obvious sanitary concerns.
+Additionally, the cost of replacing metal tips can vary from $5 to well over $500, depending on the air water syringe type.
+Therefore, the primary consideration is that patient safety outweighs any potential savings.

-If a patient knew what could be lurking inside metal air water syringe tips, then there is little doubt that they would gladly pay the extra $0.25 to receive a single-use tip.
-But most patients don’t know.
-And some dentists, orthodontists, and hygienists only have a vague awareness of what is going on inside the tip.
-Would a dentist, orthodontist, or hygienist place a visibly dirty dental instrument in front of the patient before starting treatment?
-No, they would not because the majority of patients would not accept.
+If patients understood what could be lurking inside metal tips, there's little doubt that they would willingly pay the extra $0.25 for a single-use tip.
+However, most patients are unaware, and some dentists, orthodontists, and hygienists only have a vague awareness of what occurs inside the tip.
+Would a dentist, orthodontist, or hygienist present a visibly dirty dental instrument to the patient before beginning treatment?
+No, they would not, as the majority of patients would not accept it.

-Remember, it’s what can’t be seen on the inside of metal air water syringe tips that we’re talking about.
-In some cases, metal air water syringe tips have been attached to the delivery system for 10 years or more without EVER being autoclaved.
+Remember, we're discussing what can't be seen inside metal air water syringe tips.
+In some cases, metal tips have remained attached to the delivery system for 10 years or more without ever undergoing autoclaving.

 „Disposable air water syringe tips are too expensive.
 I save money using metal tips.”